Wang Dalei: Shanghai United

-Despite being only seventeen years old, Wang started his football career with Shanghai United, making his debut on 11 March 2006 in a 1-1 draw against Inter Xian which made him the youngest professional goalkeeper in Chinese football history.
+Despite being only seventeen years old, Wang started his football career with Shanghai United, making his debut on 11 March 2006 in a 1–1 draw against Inter Xian which made him the youngest professional goalkeeper in Chinese football history.
 He quickly made an impact within the team by establishing himself as their first-choice goalkeeper.
-This saw Serie A side Internazionale interested within him and invited him to train with them during the summer break.
+This saw Serie A club Internazionale interested within and invited him to train with them during the summer break.
 Wang returned to Shanghai where he continued to be the club's starting goalkeeper, making 22 appearances in his debut season at the end of the 2006 season and winning the Chinese Football Association Young Player of the Year award.

 Shanghai Shenhua

-The following season saw Shanghai United merged with Shanghai Shenhua, leading to Wang having to fight for his position as the first-choice goalkeeper for the significantly larger squad.
-Nevertheless, at the end of the 2007 season, Premier League side Manchester City decided to give him a trial along with several other Shanghai players.
-While nothing came out of the trial, Wang's form significantly improved after a disappointing 2007 season and he established himself as the starting goalkeeper the following season where he saw the club narrowly miss out on the league title.
-During the league break, Wang would once again have another trial, this time with Eredivisie side PSV Eindhoven; however, because of this certain trial, Wang missed out on the club's preseason and he lost starting role to Qiu Shengjiong.
-With the introduction of then manager Miroslav Blažević in the 2010 season, Wang would once again be placed as the club's first-choice goalkeeper; however, his commitments to the Chinese under-23 national team saw him miss much of the season.
+The following season saw Shanghai United merged with Shanghai Shenhua, leading to Wang having to fight for his position as the first choice goalkeeper for the significantly larger squad.
+Nevertheless, at the end of the 2007 season, Premier League club Manchester City decided to give him a trial along with several other Shanghai players.

+Although nothing came out of the trial, Wang's form significantly improved after a disappointing 2007 season.
+He established himself as the starting goalkeeper the following season, where he saw the club almost miss out on the league title.
+During the league break, Wang had another trial, this time with Eredivisie side PSV Eindhoven.
+However, as a result, he missed out on the club's preseason and lost starting role to Qiu Shengjiong.
+With the appointment of then-coach Miroslav Blažević in the 2010 season, Wang was placed as the club's first choice goalkeeper again.
+Moreover, his commitments to the Chinese under-23 national team saw him miss much of the season.

 Shandong Taishan

-After a stellar 2013 season, Wang transferred to fellow Chinese Super League side Shandong Luneng on 1 January 2014.
-On 25 February 2014, Wang made his debut for the club in a 1-1 home draw against Buriram United in the 2014 AFC Champions League group stage.
-He won the 2014 Chinese FA Cup with Shandong and was awarded with the Chinese Football Association Goalkeeper of The Year award in November 2014.
-He would be part of more success at the club when he was part of the team that won the 2021 Chinese Super League title.
+On 1 January 2014, Wang transferred to fellow Chinese Super League club Shandong Luneng.
+On 25 February, he made his debut for the club in a 1–1 home draw against Buriram United in the 2014 AFC Champions League group stage.
+Wang won the 2014 Chinese FA Cup with Shandong and was awarded with the Chinese Football Association Goalkeeper of The Year award in November 2014.
+He was part of the club that won the 2021 Chinese Super League title.